MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-appsource-submission-validation-trace.md

 ## <a name="versioncountrystarted"></a>(Version, country-region) validation started

-Occurs when the validation has started for a specific version and country.
+Occurs when the validation has started for a specific version and country/region.

 ### General dimensions